t2pellet/WebConsole/README.md

 ## Using web interface

 By default, the mod will run an integrated web client server as well as the web socket server.
-- The WebSocket server will be at port 80
+- The WebSocket server will be at `host : socketPort` specified in config
-- The WebServer will use the port specified in config
+- The WebServer will use `clientPort` specified in config
-- You can disable the integrated web server via the config (then the port in config will be for websocket server)
+- You can disable the integrated web server via `useIntegratedWebServer` in the config

-You can download the main web interface from [Releases](https://github.com/t2pellet/WebConsole/releases) or from [MesaCarlos' releases](https://github.com/mesacarlos/WebConsole/releases) if you want an interface supporting multiple different servers.
+You can download the client web interface from [Releases](https://github.com/t2pellet/WebConsole/releases) or from [MesaCarlos' releases](https://github.com/mesacarlos/WebConsole/releases) if you want an interface supporting multiple different servers.

 ## Check connected WebConsole clients
 Since v1.3, you can use /WebConsole command to view how many clients are connected and their IP address.
 This is the only Minecraft command provided by this plugin.
 This command requires you to have `webconsole.webconsole` permission to execute it.